WhyNoobMaster69IsNotAvailable/GG-Bot-Upload-Assistant/auto-reuploader/home.md

 # Requirements
 - Docker
 - docker-compose
+> See (Dev Scripts)[https://gitlab.com/NoobMaster669/gg-bot-upload-assistant/-/tree/master/dev_scripts] to see shells to install docker and docker-compose

 # Installation and setup
 - Create a new folder and copy the contents of the `env-files-samples` in here.